- Session K: October 30 – November 17 (15 days)

 Each session has a limited number of slots available.
-If you are thinking about coming to UMAP, please contact us and let us know when you would like to secure a spot as some sessions fill quickly.
+If you are thinking about attending UMAP, please contact us and let us know when you would like to secure a spot as some sessions fill quickly.

 Reduced Fee Sessions

 The sessions marked with * indicate our 15% off seasonal discount.
 This makes the months of December, January, February, and March ideal times to begin or continue work on your recovery.
 Ann Arbor is beautiful during the winter months.
 It has plenty to offer year-round, including great dining, arts and cultural events, shopping and sporting events.
 If you’re interested in learning more about our season discounts, please contact us at (734) 764-8440.

 * 15% discount does not apply to group music therapy.

 Ready to Apply?

 Click here to get started on the application or to learn more about the process.Take Me to the Application Page

 Program Costs and Insurance